The Complete Guide on Google Accelerated Mobile Pages (AMP)!

 A side effect of using AMP is the AMP logo that Google automatically displays in search engine results.
 The Blitz logo may not be familiar to many, but it is attracting attention, and so many more visitors.

-3 disadvantages of using AMP
+3 disadvantages of using Google Accelerated Mobile Pages (AMP)

 AMP also has some drawbacks to be aware of.

 1. Google has the upper hand